 Safety culture assessments.
 A licensee's evaluation of specific cross-cutting aspects, cross-cutting areas, functional departments, or levels (e.g., supervisors or non-supervisory workers) may constitute a safety culture assessment review.
 Licensee safety culture self-assessments may also be reviewed in accordance with Section 02.03 of this IP as an annual follow sample [C2].

 Issues related to cited and non-cited violations and documented findings.
-During the biennial inspection, review the licensee’s response to a sample of NCVs in each cornerstone unless no NCVs were identified in the cornerstone.
+During the biennial inspection, inspectors should review the licensee’s response to a sample of NCVs in each cornerstone unless no NCVs were identified in the cornerstone.

 Issues identified through NRC and industry operating experience exchange mechanisms (e.g., NRC generic communications, reports associated with 10 CFR 21, nuclear steam system supplier vendor reports, Electric Power Research Institute reports, and operating experience reports from similar facilities, NRC Operating experience smart samples).

 NRC-identified issues during baseline, supplemental, and reactive inspections.
-Discuss such issues with respective NRC inspectors and management as part of inspection preparations. the biennial team inspection sh review licensee corrective actions associated with greater than green inspection findings that were not completed by the conclusion of the associated supplemental inspection and which have not been previously completed and subsequently reviewed.
-A review of all licensee completed corrective actions for greater than green findings provides additional assurance that the licensee’s completed corrective actions for risk- significant performance issues are sufficient to address the root and contributing causes and prevent recurrence.
+Discuss such issues with respective NRC inspectors and management as part of inspection preparations.
+If appropriate, the biennial team inspection should review licensee corrective actions associated with greater than green inspection findings and performance indicators that were not completed by the conclusion of the associated supplemental inspection and which have not been previously completed and subsequently reviewed.
+A review of all licensee completed corrective actions for greater than green findings and performance indicators provides additional assurance that the licensee’s completed corrective actions for risk- significant performance issues are sufficient to address the root and contributing causes and prevent recurrence.

 Issues captured in databases operated and/or maintained by the site’s corporate office.
-A site’s corporate office may track such issues in a database(s) separate from the site’s program.
+A site’s corporate office may track such issues in a database(s) separate from the site’s PI&R program.
 Inspectors may choose to view the contents of such a database(s) to ensure that issues and operating experience are communicated to affected sites owned or operated by or associated with the corporate entity.
-Should an issue be identified on site that warrants follow-up and that issue is captured in the corporate program, then that issue and the licensee’s handling of it should be reviewed, even though it is a corporate program issue.
+Should an issue be identified on site that warrants follow-up and that issue is captured in the corporate PI&R program, then that issue and the licensee’s handling of it should be reviewed, even though it is a corporate PI&R program issue.
 A review of corporate corrective actions programs can identify important information affecting multiple sites, such as those identified with bio-diesel fuel for which NRR issued Information Notice (IN 2009-02) for example.

-Cause analyses and corrective action documentation associated with SSCs or functions classified as (a)(1) status in accordance with the Maintenance Rule (10 CFR 50.65). eview the licensee’s trending analysis associated with these SSCs/functions to determine whether the licensee’s program should have enabled the identification and correction of the adverse trend prior to the SSC/function obtaining (a)(1) status.
+Cause analyses and corrective action documentation associated with structures, systems, and components (SSCs) or functions classified as (a)(1) status in accordance with the Maintenance Rule (10 CFR 50.65).
+Inspectors should review the licensee’s trending analysis associated with these SSCs/functions to determine whether the licensee’s PI&R program should have enabled the identification and correction of the adverse trend prior to the SSC/function obtaining (a)(1) status.

 Cross-cutting issues and other issues identified by safety review committees or other management oversight mechanisms.